 2nd Battalion was also on the move in the 1890s.
 It was in Ireland from 1893 to 1898, and then deployed to the Boer War (1899-1902), where it took part in the Relief of Ladysmith in 1900.

 On the outbreak of the First World War (1914-18), 1st Battalion was in Britain and so deployed straight to the Western Front.
 It stayed there throughout the conflict and was the first-ever British unit to face a gas attack, on 5 May 1915 at Hill 60.

 2nd Battalion had moved back to India in 1906 and deployed from there to Mesopotamia in November 1914.
-It suffered such heavy casualties there that in February 1916 it had to amalgamate with the 2nd Battalion of the Norfolk Regiment to form the English Battalion, nicknamed ‘the Norsets’.
+It suffered such heavy casualties that in February 1916 it had to amalgamate with 2nd Battalion, The Norfolk Regiment to form the English Battalion, nicknamed ‘the Norsets’.